-- Root CA keys: The Root CA keys are activated with three user keys (physical) and three user PINs (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two user keys (physical) and two user PINs (knowledge). - Subscriber keys: Subscribers are solely responsible for protecting Private Keys in accordance with the obligations that are presented in Subscriber Agreement.
+- Root CA keys: The Root CA keys are activated with two tokens and two user PINs (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two smart cards and two users PIN (knowledge). - Subscriber keys: Subscribers are responsible for protecting Private Keys in accordance with the obligations that are presented in Subscriber Agreement.